Ria424/developers-animatesdk-docs/Document_object/Document89.md

 #### Description

-Method; gets the location of the transformation point of the current selection.
+Method; Gets the location of the transformation point of the current selection.
 You can use the transformation point for commutations such as rotate and skew.
 ***Note:** Transformation points are relative to different locations, depending on the type of item selected.
 For more information, see [Document.setTransformationPoint()](../Document_object/Document9939.md).*

 #### Example